 Before I start, this page is subject to change and is by no means intended to be set in stone machine specs, but rather a guide to get you started if you’re not sure where to begin.

-At the time of writing, the large majority of Revit has only been optimised for running on a single thread.
-That means unless you’re rendering, CPUs like the Xeon E5 that have been designed for multi-threaded workloads will never be fully utilised and are may not be the wisest investment from a hardware perspective if operating Revit or even AutoCAD is your bread and butter.
+In 2020, Revit remains mostly only optimised for running on a single thread.
+That means unless you’re rendering, CPUs that have been designed for multi-threaded workloads will never be fully utilised and are may not be the wisest investment from a hardware perspective if operating Revit or even AutoCAD is your bread and butter.

 So as you can see, for the average Revit user, the only advantages of the best of the best multi threaded chip are really with file open and save operations and vector printing which is only a small portion of the daily grind.